saahbha/word-search-java/README.md

 This program solves word search puzzles with the Boyer-Moore String matching algorithm.
+For documentation on how this program was made, see [https://saahbha.github.io/projects/1word-search.html](https://saahbha.github.io/projects/1word-search.html)

 Demo this program by running main() from WordSearch.java in your IDE.
 To change the problem, change the `'problemName'` variable at the beginning of main().
 The program reads 3 input files which should be placed in `\testFiles`: